ClearHeadedT/boot-dev-log/learn-sql/NOTES.md

 - Learned a security-breach query practice exercise.
 - Learned aggregation functions in general.
 - Learned SUM, MAX, and MIN aggregations.
+- Learned GROUP BY for aggregating rows into groups.